theodo/tyrion/README.md

 Run `tyrion` with the following options

 ````
-  -p, --path     The path of the directory you want to analyse
+  -p, --path [scanDirectory]  The path of the directory you want to analyse
+  -e, --evolution             Get the evolution of the debt
   -j, --json                  Limit the output to the json result
-  -h, --help     Output usage information
+  -h, --help                  output usage information
 ````

+Example:

-Example: `tyrion -p ./src`
+- `tyrion -p ./src` to get the current debt score
+- `tyrion --evolution --json -p .` to get the evolution of the debt during 28 days starting from the last commit.

 ## Writing debt comment